Wednesday, December 20, 2017

 This figure shows that the sampling range varies in the beginning, which indicates that the chain has not converged yet.
 The second half of the chain has an almost constant variance which is a good indication of convergence.

-If we convinced ourselves that the chain has indeed converged we can plot the likelihood.
+If we convince ourselves that the chain has indeed converged we can plot the likelihood.
 Here we use corner.py which can be installed with

 >> pip install corner